waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/A Nation of Contradictions/Church-State Relations.md

 Ilustrados regarded Masonry as a society in oppositions to friars, agents of a political order.
 Friars were also seen as political agents of the colonial state.
 # Catholicism and the Nationalist Movement
-Calderón's support of church-state unity pays homage to the secularization issue, and the martyrdom of José Burgos, Mariano Gómez, and Jacinto Zamora ([[Propaganda Movement and the Philippine Revolution]]).
+Calderón's support of church-state unity pays homage to the secularization issue, and the martyrdom of José Burgos, Mariano Gómez, and Jacinto Zamora ([[(L) Propaganda Movement and the Philippine Revolution]]).
 Recognizing Catholicism as the state religion, the revolution would pay respect to the pioneers of the nationalism movement, martyrs of secularization.
 He views religious freedom as historically absurd and politically inappropriate for the Philippines.